dubugc/towerbans/_posts/2025-06-07-Leaderboard-Bans-Loophole.md

 ---

-I submitted my first ever leaderboard appeal after **five years**.
+The broken leaderboard system is more than a flaw — it’s a **liability**.
+One PixelTail has repeatedly silenced anyone who dares to expose it. <br> They knew I knew, so I decided to submit my first ever leaderboard appeal after **five years**.
 They denied it in 3 hours. <br> The appeal system isn’t there to offer second chances - it’s there to look like one exists.